 Ask any seasoned Boulder road biker where the best place is to take a scenic bike ride, and there’s a good chance she’ll say Betasso Preserve first.
 It’s a good combination of linked trails, and it has steepness and rocky terrain for the fat-tired, mountain biking veterans, as well as smooth sailing and fun flying for those who are looking for more of a smooth road bike experience.
 And it’s super fun, no matter what level (or what type of bike) you’re on.

 The two main loops of Betasso are very different depending on the direction and are closed periodically, as well as change every so often too, so definitely look ahead if you’re planning on the Betasso experience.
-But one of the main things that makes the looping trails of Betasso Preserve special is the fact that you can ride up there right from town.
+But one of the main things that make the looping trails of Betasso Preserve special is the fact that you can ride up there right from town.
 The Betasso loops are accessible from the long bike paths that make up the Boulder Creek Path.
 Just hop on the path anywhere in town, ride on up the canyon, and you’ll make it to Betasso in no time.

 6. Honorable Mention: Valmont Bike Park